Tanaguru/cf7-tanaguru/README.md

 /* #cf7-tng-end */
 ```

-## How to update CF7 Tanguru plugin from Contact Form 7
+## How to update CF7 Tanaguru plugin from Contact Form 7

 Follow these instructions to update the CF7 Tanaguru plugin from the official Contact Form 7: